elboza/lai-chat-cli/README.md

  sum of two numbers is 6

-/* the model will call the tool is needed */
+/* the model will call the tool if needed */
 >>> 2+3
 [ llm ]:
 {"name":"demo__addition","args":{"num2":"3","num1":"2"}}